 Historic Wineries on Mount Etna

-Built with lava stones, the multi-level wineries known as Palmentos used gravity to bring the juice from freshly stomped grapes down into fermentation basins below.
-Grindstones with giant oak levers further pressed the trodden grape skins to extract even more juice.
+Built with lava stones, the multi-level wineries known as Palmentos used gravity to bring the juice from freshly stomped grapes into fermentation basins below.
+Grindstones with giant oak levers further pressed the trodden grape skins to extract more juice.

-After fermentation, the wine channeled down to another level, before going into large wooden barrels for storage.
+After fermentation, the wine channeled down to another level before going into large wooden barrels for storage.
 Wisely, farmers surrounded their wine presses with thick stone walls to help regulate the temperature and protect the wine from the elements.

 Fortunately, some Etna winemakers are painstakingly restoring and transforming Palmentos into Bed and Breakfasts, tasting rooms, museums, and event spaces.
 Inside, you can sometimes find ancient amphora clay vessels, once and still used to age and store wine.

-Red Wine – Etna Rosso
+Ancient Wines of Mount Etna | Red Wine – Etna Rosso

 Currently, nearly 90% of wines made on Etna are red, with rosé wines of the same grapes gaining more traction.
 Established as Sicily’s first DOC in 1968, the Etna denomination requires that reds bearing the name must contain a minimum of 80% Nerello Mascalase, and a maximum of 20% Nerello Cappuccio or a maximum of 10% other known grapes.
-Some winemakers of course choose to make 100% Nerello Mascalese too.
+Some winemakers, of course, choose to make 100% Nerello Mascalese too.

-Rose wines follow the same grape proportions and do a great job capturing the spirit of Nerello in a more subtle and refreshing way.
+Rose wines follow the same grape proportions and do a great job of capturing the spirit of Nerello in a more subtle and refreshing way.
 With increased consumer demand, more Etna winemakers have been producing rose wines in addition to their flagship Rossos.

-White Wine – Etna Bianco
+Ancient Wines of Mount Etna | White Wine – Etna Bianco

-In fact, some compare Carricante, and subsequently Etna Bianco from the northern slopes to Riesling from Germany.
+In fact, some compare Carricante and, subsequently, Etna Bianco from the northern slopes to Riesling from Germany.
 As with Rieslings, Etna Bianco wines are very age-worthy and can evolve beautifully over time.